octokit/octokit.js/README.md

 ## Features

 - **Compatible**.
-Works in all modern browsers, [Node.js](https://nodejs.org/), [Electron](https://www.electronjs.org/), [React Native](https://facebook.github.io/react-native/), and [Deno](https://deno.land/).
+Works in all modern browsers, [Node.js](https://nodejs.org/), and [Deno](https://deno.land/).
 - **Tested**.
 All libraries have a 100% test coverage.
+- **Typed**.
+All libraries have extensive TypeScript declarations.
 - **Complete**.
 All features of GitHub's platform APIs are covered.
 All recommended best practises are implemented.
 - **Decomposable**.
 Use only the code you need.
-You can build your own Octokit in only a few lines of code.
+You can build your own Octokit in only a few lines of code or use the underlying static methods.
 Make your own tradeoff between functionality and bundle size.
 - **Extendable**.
 A feature missing?
-Add functionalities, hook into the request lifecycle or implement your own authentication strategy.
+Add functionalities with plugins, hook into the request or webhook lifecycle or implement your own authentication strategy.

 ## Usage